K-S-K/CV/README.md

 ## Introduction

-I am a .NET software developer with 25 years of experience who still enjoys it.
+I am a .NET software developer with 25 years of experience, and I still enjoy it.
 Throughout my life, I have worked on numerous projects across various areas.
 Some of them were interesting.
 Some of them were exciting.

 **What I can and want to propose:**